boolesrings/boolesrings.org/Comments.md

 title: Comments
 ---

+* **Comments for Joel David Hamkins** [Comment on Potentialism and implicit actualism in the foundations of mathematics, Jowett Society lecture, Oxford, February 2019 by Thomas Benjamin](http://jdh.hamkins.org/potentialism-and-implicit-actualism-in-the-foundations-of-mathematics-jowett-society-oxford-february-2019/#comment-10106)
 * **Comments for Joel David Hamkins** [Comment on Forcing as a computational process, Cambridge, Februrary 2019 by Joel David Hamkins](http://jdh.hamkins.org/forcing-as-a-computational-process-cambridge-februrary-2019/#comment-10103)
 * **Comments for Joel David Hamkins** [Comment on Forcing as a computational process, Cambridge, Februrary 2019 by Golshani](http://jdh.hamkins.org/forcing-as-a-computational-process-cambridge-februrary-2019/#comment-10102)
 * **Comments for Joel David Hamkins** [Comment on Math for nine-year-olds:  fold, punch and cut for symmetry! by Joel David Hamkins](http://jdh.hamkins.org/math-for-nine-year-olds-fold-punch-cut/#comment-10017)